 1. The Mortal Kombat Inspired Vince McMahon Saturday Morning Show that Never Was

-In late 1993, there were rumors that Vince McMahon was potentially starting a new Saturday morning show, one that was inspired by video games such as Mortal Kombat, which blurred the lines of fantasy and reality in the same way as professional wrestling.
+In late 1993, there were rumors that Vince McMahon was potentially starting a new Saturday morning show inspired by video games such as Mortal Kombat, which blurred the lines of fantasy and reality the same way as professional wrestling.
 Bruce Pritchard confirmed the rumors during episode 25 of Something To Wrestle.

 "The idea was to produce a Saturday morning, half-hour, ‘battle art’ show, for lack of a better term," Prichard began.